 (a) The vice president of the Honor Council or designee shall serve as liaison to the respondent.
 The Honor Council vice president shall document every attempt by phone and mail to contact the student to schedule a meeting to review the respondent's rights and the Honor Council procedures.
 It is the student's prerogative whether or not to attend this meeting.
-At the meeting, the Honor Council vice president will ensure the student has written notice of the charges and copies of the Honor Code, the Honor Council Constitution, and the Hearing Procedures.
+At the meeting, the Honor Council vice president will review the hearing guide to ensure the student is aware of the chanrges and can access the Honor Code, the Honor Council Constitution, and the Hearing Procedures.
 The vice president will describe the hearing procedures to the respondent and answer questions.
 The vice president will also provide a copy of the investigator's summary report to the student and all written evidence or exhibits to be used in the case at least three days before the hearing.
 The vice president shall inform the student of the hearing date, time, and place.
-Training for the vice president shall be provided by the Dean of Students.
+Training for the vice president shall be provided by Student Conduct & Community Standards staff.

-(b) The vice president shall inform the student that he or she may bring one person from the SMU community (a SMU student, faculty member, or staff member) and his or her parents.
-Parents and/or community support person are for moral support only and may not participate in the hearing unless called upon as a witness.
-Parents or family members who are attorneys may not be present in a lawyer capacity.
+(b) The vice president shall inform the student that they may bring one person from the SMU community (an SMU student, faculty member, or staff member) and their parents.
+Parents and/or community support person are for moral support only and may not participate in the hearing.
+Parents or family members who are attorneys may not be present in a legal capacity.
 Attorneys may not attend or participate in the hearing.

-ARTICLE IV - HEARING RULES AND PROCEDURES

-SECTION 1: GENERAL HEARING RULES
+ARTICLE IV - HEARING RULES AND PROCEDURES SECTION 1: GENERAL HEARING RULES

-- (a) Unless otherwise noted, all guidelines concerning shall follow the same general principles set forth by the University Conduct Review Process. - (b) The president or his/her designee shall act as the nonvoting presiding officer of the hearing. - (c) The respondent may challenge any board member's eligibility to sit on the panel; however, the hearing board by majority vote, will have the final decision regarding the panelist's eligibility. - (d) Hearings will be closed to the public, except for the respondent's parents, the community support person accompanying the respondent, and Honor Council members-intraining.
-The respondent may request an open hearing, which may be held at the discretion of the president.
-Open hearings will waive all rights to confidentiality. - (e) Any person, including the respondent, who disrupts a hearing or who fails to adhere to the rulings of the president may be excluded from the proceeding. - (f) All proceedings are confidential.
-Violations of the policy on confidentiality will result in a board member's removal from the council as well as subject the board member to possible conduct action. - (g) In accusations involving more than one (1) student, the president will determine whether separate hearings will be held.
-If a single hearing is held, the respondents may be asked to testify with the other(s) out of the hearing room.
-Guilt or innocence and penalties will be assigned separately. - (h) If the respondent withdraws from school pending a hearing, the Honor Council retains jurisdiction to render a finding of guilt and apply sanctions.
+- (a) Unless otherwise noted, all guidelines shall follow the same general principles set forth by the University Conduct Review Process. - (b) The president or their designee shall act as the nonvoting presiding officer of the hearing. - (c) The respondent may challenge any board member's eligibility to sit on the panel; however, the Hearing Board by majority vote, will have the final decision regarding the panelist's eligibility. - (d) Hearings will be closed to the public, except for the respondent's parents, the community support person accompanying the respondent, and Honor Council members-intraining. - (e) Any person, including the respondent, who disrupts a hearing or who fails to adhere to the rulings of the president may be excluded from the proceeding. - (f) All proceedings are confidential.
+Violations of the policy on confidentiality will result in a board member's removal from the council as well as subject the board member to possible conduct action. - (g) In cases involving more than one (1) student, the president, in consultation with staff in the Office of Student Conduct & Community Standards, will determine whether separate hearings will be held.
+If a single hearing is held, each respondent may be asked to testify with the other(s) out of the hearing room.
+Responsibility and sanctions will be assigned separately. - (h) If the respondent withdraws from school pending a hearing, the Honor Council retains jurisdiction to render a finding of guilt and apply sanctions.